adventuremomblog

 Blockade Runner Beach Resort, Wrightsville Beach in Wilmington, North Carolina

 We stopped there for lunch and toured the property.
-My husband and boys made it their mission to swim in the ocean even though the water and air temperature were both in the ’50s that day.
+My husband and boys made it their mission to swim in the ocean even though the water and air temperatures were in the ’50s that day.

 Some of our lunch highlights at EAST Oceanfront dining were the Fish tacos, Block Burger, and the Bánh mì sandwich.